yousif-khalil-abdulkarim/daiso-core/website/docs/7_Utilities/5_result_and_error_policy.md

 ### Standard Schema as ErrorPolicy

-You can use any [standard schema](https://standardschema.dev/) compliant object as error policy:
+You can use any [standard schema](https://standardschema.dev/) as error policy:

 ```ts
 import { z } from "zod"